 PUNE Intersections & Interventions | Prabhakar Barwe & Paul Klee

 The project “Intersections & Interventions.
 Barwe & Klee” (2023-25) is a collaboration between the Goethe-Institut Max Mueller Bhavan / Pune, the Zapurza Museum Pune and the Zentrum Paul Klee in Bern, Switzerland.
-It wants to bring two artists and their artistic as well as theoretical/pedagogical ideas into an exciting dialogue: Prabhakar Barwe (1936-1995), a painter of the second wave of Indian modernism based in Maharashtra, and Paul Klee (1879-1940), a Swiss-German modernist painter and teacher at the Bauhaus University in the 1920s in Germany.
+It wants to bring two artists and their artistic as well as theoretical/pedagogical ideas into an exciting dialogue: Prabhakar Barwe (1936-1995), a painter of the second wave of Indian modernism based in Maharashtra, and Paul Klee (1879-1940), a Swiss-German modernist painter and teacher at the Bauhaus School in the 1920s in Germany.

 Did modern art subvert dominant ideas?
 Or was it rather the source of dominating narratives – defining modernism in Europe and the US as the main point of comparison for modernisms across the world?